PROPGSP/Android-Dev-Tools/README.md

 - How to check if a firmware package supports dynamic partitions?

 🔹 **Kernel Tweaking & Device Tree Configuration**
-- How to extract and modify a device tree blob (DTB)?
+- How to extract and modify a device tree blob (DTB) or extract vendor blobs?
 - What tools can I use to unpack and repack boot.img?
 - How to add custom kernel features to an Android ROM?
 - How to patch a kernel for a specific device?